dmwm/PHEDEX/Documentation/README/README-Export.txt

 stages in files, then marks them available for transfer.

 This is, all in all, the following agents:
-  1: FileCastorExport: main export agent that marks files available
-  2: FileCastorStager.New: stage-in agent, marks files staged in
+  1: FileCastorStager.New: stage-in agent, marks files staged in
      (state=1 or state=0 on t_xfer_replica) as appropriate
-  3: FilePFNExport: generate transfer names for "wanted" files
+  2: FilePFNExport: generate transfer names for "wanted" files

 **********************************************************************
 ** Export configurations